-These results were in the same line with (Elsayed, et al., 2016)[14] who mentioned that the mean age were 20.61 ± 1.04 and 20.65 ± 1.13 years in the study and control group respectively.
-As far as a residence, 81.3% and 70.7% in the study and control group respectively were living in a rural area.
-There is no statistically significant difference between both groups regarding age and body mass index (P> 0.05).
+These results were in the same line with (Elsayed, et al., 2016)[14] who mentioned that the mean age were 20.61 and $20.65\pm1.13$ years in the study and control group respectively.
+As far as a residence, 81.3% and 70.7% $\pm1.04$ in the study and control group respectively were living in a rural area.
+There is no statistically significan difference between both groups regarding age and body mass index (P> 0.05).
 Also agree with (Noorbakhsh et al., 2012)[6] who studied the effect of physical activity on primary dysmenorrhea of female university students and stated that there were no significant differences in the demographic characteristics between subjects of the experimental and control groups.
 This minimized the effects of group differences that could affect outcome measures.
 Also (Mohamed et al. 2015)[15] who study the effect of using femi-band acupressure on primary dysmenorrhea and said that, the highest percent of the studied samples with primary dysmenorrhea were living in rural areas.

-Concerning the menstrual history of the studied students, the present study clarified that the mean age of menarche in stretching exercise group 13.43 ± 1.44 , in hot application group 13.11 ± 2.04 and routine care group 13.20 ± 1.07 years with a highly significant difference between three groups this mean first occurrence menstrual cycle normal between three groups.
+Concerning the menstrual history of the studied students, the present study clarified that the mean age of menarche in stretching exercise group $13.43 \pm 1.44$ , in hot application group $13.11 \pm 2.04$ and routine care group $13.20 \pm 1.07$ years with a highly significant difference between three groups this mean first occurrence menstrual cycle normal between three groups.
 Besides more than half in stretching exercise the interval of menstruation less than 28 / day group and two-thirds of hot application and routine care group interval more than 28/day with a significant difference between three groups.
-Moreover the majority of studied students of three groups had irregular menstrual cycle and moderately changed the perineal pad from 2-3 pad/day and had natural liquid bleeding with insignificant differences between three groups (P>0.05).
+Moreover the majority of studied students of three group irregular menstrual cycle and moderate change pad from 2-3 pad/day and natural liquid bleeding and insignificant differences between three groups.

-These results were similar to (Nabil, & Khalefa, 2016)[16] who study the effect of home-based stretching exercises and menstrual care on primary dysmenorrhea and premenstrual symptoms among Adolescent Girls and said that the age of menarche for the sample was about 13 years old (12.55± 2.08) for the control group compared to 13.22±1.16 years old for the study group.
+These results similar to (Nabil, & Khalefa, 2016)[16] who study the effect of home-based stretching exercises and menstrual care on primary dysmenorrhea and premenstrual symptoms among Adolescent Girls and said that the age of menarche for the sample was about 13 years old (12.55± 2.08) for the control group compared to 13.22±1.16 years old for the study group.
 Regarding the number of pads, 70% of the study group compared to 52.5% in the control group used about 3 pads per day during the menstruation,

-These results also agree with (Abd EL-Menim, et al., 2018)[17].
+These results also agree with ( $Abd\ EL-Menim$ , $et\ al.$ , 2018)[17].
 They said that the majority of students done correct hygienic practices during menstruation regarding used sanitary pads before the educational program with a highly significant difference after the program.
-This is maybe due high availability and increased awareness from television regarding availability and use of the sanitary pad, also supported by (Afifi, 2018)[18] who study the effect of self- feet reflexology on relieving premenstrual syndrome, and mentioned that the mean age of menarche was 13.28 ± 1.30 years.
-The mean duration of menstruation of them was 4.77 ± 1.14 .
+This is maybe due high availability and increased awareness from television regarding availability and use of the sanitary pad, also supported by (Afifi, 2018)[18] who study the effect of self- feet reflexology on relieving premenstrual syndrome, and mentioned that the mean age of menarche was $13.28\pm1.30$ years.
+The mean duration of menstruation of them was $4.77\pm1.14$ .
 Regarding the amount of blood, about two-thirds of students had a moderate amount, and the majority of them had liquid menstruation.